 Helm Ringl was my co-worker, my teacher, and—as much as he would allow it—he was also my friend.

-*Click here to watch the vlog I filmed about his passing.
 The following is his obituary, which appeared in the Guelph Mercury:

 RINGL, Helm In his 61st year, passed away suddenly on Saturday, March 3, 2012 at the Guelph General Hospital.
 Son of Berta Zajac, stepbrother of Terry, Helm was the beloved soulmate of Olivia Shuel for over 19 years and the much loved son-in-law of Helena and the late Reginald Shuel.
 Missed deeply by sisters-in-law Jane (Bob) and Deirdre (Peter) and by his great friend and co-conspirator Sid.
 Helm had an entrepreneurial background and was especially passionate about alternative medicine.
 In addition to much practical knowledge, he had a diploma in Herbology.
 Friends will remember Helm discussing politics, social justice and legal activism at the Athletic Club, the market and in his favourite restaurants.
 He had a profound interest in North American Native spirituality and generously dedicated countless hours to help others.
 Commemorative Services will be held at St. George’s Anglican Church (99 Woolwich St.) on Thursday, March 8th at 1:00 p.m.
 Forever loved.
 Goodnight, sweet prince.